mkolon/Garmin/README.md

 - No raw activity types or extra metadata are stored — this is an intentionally compact schema.

 This is a gratuitious change to get GitHub to notice me.
+This is another one of those.
+Not sure it will do anything though.